The Human Resources Manager

 The Human Resources Manager (שליחותו של הממונה על משאבי אנוש, translit.
 Shliḥuto shel Ha'Memuneh al Mash'abey Enosh) is a 2010 Israeli drama film directed by Eran Riklis.
-It was written by Noah Stollman, based on the 2006 book A Woman in Jerusalem by A. B. Yehoshua.
-The film tells the story of a bakery's human-resources manager (unnamed, like most of the film's characters) who reluctantly travels to Eastern Europe to bring the body of a deceased former employee, a recent immigrant to Israel, back to her family, in order to prevent a public-relations disaster for his company.
+Its script was written by Noah Stollman, based on the 2006 novel A Woman in Jerusalem by A. B. Yehoshua.
+The film tells the story of a bakery's human-resources manager (unnamed, like most of the film's characters) who reluctantly travels to Eastern Europe to take the body of a deceased former employee, a recent immigrant to Israel, back to her family, in order to prevent a public-relations disaster for his company.
 The first half of the film is set in, and was filmed in, Jerusalem, while the second half was filmed in Romania, although the name of the country is never specified in the film.

-The Human Resources Manager won five Ophir Awards, for Best Film, Director, Screenplay, Supporting Actress (Rozina Cambos) and Soundtrack.
-The film was also selected as the Israeli entry for the Best Foreign Language Film at the 83rd Academy Awards, but it did not make the final shortlist.
+Plot

+Yulia, a foreign worker from Eastern Europe who came to work in Israel, is murdered in a terrorist attack in Jerusalem.
+Her body remains unclaimed in the morgue.
+Based on her belongings, it becomes clear that she worked at a Jerusalem bakery (Berman's Bakery), and a journalist from a local Jerusalem newspaper (played by Guri Alfi) accuses the bakery of being indifferent to Yulia's fate.
+The owner of the bakery (Gila Almagor), known as "The Widow," instructs the human resources manager (Mark Ivanir) to take Yulia's body to her homeland for burial.

+The film follows the journey of the human resources manager from Jerusalem to the deceased's hometown, until she is laid to rest.
+He is accompanied by the journalist, and in the destination country in Romania, they are joined by the deputy Israeli consul (Julian Negulesco), who is married to the consul (Rozina Cambos), and Yulia's young son (Noah Silver).

+The film's plot faithfully mirrors that of the book.
+The main significant difference between the two is that in the book, the owner of the bakery is a man, "The Old Man," whereas in the film, it is a woman, "The Widow."